sulfierry/MolecularModeling/FreeEnergyLandscape/README.md

 ### Boltzmann Inversion

-Gibbs free energy provides a measure of the amount of "useful work" that can be obtained from a thermodynamic system in a process at constant temperature and pressure.
-The Boltzmann distribution, in turn, relates the energy of a state to its probability in a canonical ensemble.

-#### Starting from the Boltzmann Distribution

-The Boltzmann distribution provides a fundamental link between the microstate probabilities of a thermodynamic system and its macroscopic properties.
+Boltzmann distribution relates the energy of a state to its probability in a canonical ensemble, this provides a fundamental link between the microstate probabilities of a thermodynamic system and its macroscopic properties.
 It expresses the probability $P$ of a system being in a state with a certain free energy $\Delta G$ at a specific temperature $T$:

 $$P \propto e^{-\frac{\Delta G}{k_B T}}$$